Channel expansion theory: Background

 Channel expansion theory builds from a variety of theoretical perspectives that address perceptions of media channels.

 It is developed from media richness theory as studies tested directly using media richness theory have turned out to have confusing results such as e-mail.
 Media richness varies, according to multiplicity of cues and immediacy of feedback.
 As Daft and Lengel suggest, face-to-face communication is the best medium for equivocal, or complex, communication between two people, whereas less-rich mediums can be effective so long as the complexity of the information being transferred from one party to the other does not exceed the channel's capacity.
 Channel expansion theory moves away from Daft and Lengel's fixed labeling of rich and lean media.
 While media richness theory suggests that a given media has a fixed richness determined by its characteristics, channel expansion theory suggests the opposite.
 It introduces perceived media richness as a new concept, and states that media richness perception is dynamic.
 As long as individuals overcome the restrictions of the moderators, they will be able to generate richer perception toward the given media channel.

-Channel expansion theory also combinessocial influence model.
+Channel expansion theory also incorporates the social influence model.
 As Matt Germonprez argues, media richness fails to realize that social and cognitive have influence.
 Nevertheless, channel expansion theory is socially constructed, greatly impacted by the effect of communication partner.
 It suggests that group member's media perceptions and use align with those of the rest of the group members.
 From the critical perspective, channel expansion theory is determined through validity claims which then result in a resolution in communication breakdowns.
-The critical approach emphasizes the role of context in shaping individual’s view toward a certain media channel: technology, organizational context, individual are all factors.
+The critical approach emphasizes the role of context in shaping individual's view toward a certain media channel: technology, organizational context, individual are all factors.
 From the critical social theory perspective, channel expansion needs to be measured through three time zones.
 Channel expansion increases between phase 1 and 2, but reduces between phase 2 and 3.

 To expand on this position, the technology acceptance model (TAM), a theory of the Information system provides a detailed explanation of users' choice in adopting a Technology.
 Venkatesh, Davis argue that users adopt technology when they perceive it as useful and within their range of acceptance, which can be voluntary or mandated depending on context.